 A mastermind group is a great way to get insight, advice and feedback.
 It's one of the best things that's happened to me while building my business, and I can highly recommend that you start or join one.

 You'll not be alone - almost all successful business owners are part of a mastermind group in some form or another, and they benefit from diverse viewpoints, skill sets, personalities and networks.

 Starting a mastermind group does not have to be formal, difficult to take a lot of time.
 Get a small group of friends or peers together, tell them you would like to ask their advice, and take it from there.
 That's pretty much how we started.

-And finally, a big thank you to my mastermind group - Sean, Carrie, Anthony and Michael.
+And finally, a big thank you to my mastermind group - Sean, Carrie, Anthony and Michael - and Dallas.
 You guys rock.